 Want to read more about different mushroom varieties before you go shopping?
 Check out this visual guide from Epicurious.

-Making the Creamiest Cream of Mushroom Soup
+Making the Creamiest Mushroom Soup

 My main grievance with various cream of mushroom soups I’ve eaten over the years has been the texture.
 I love a creamy soup base contrasted with pieces of meaty sautéed mushrooms.